Skebob/CapstoneProject/README.md

 # CapstoneProject
-Source files for Capstone Team I15 Project \n
+Source files for Capstone Team I15 Project

 Files may depend on TivaWare Library